hashkat/hashkat/docs/ThisIsHashkat.md

 <img src='../img/thisishashkat/D_agent_code.png'>
 </center>

-Rates are normalized,‭ ‬so if a standard agent has an add_weight of‭ ‬50‭ ‬and a celebrity agent has an add_weight of‭ ‬7,‭ ‬standard agents will be added with p‭ =  ‬50/‭(‬50+7‭) ‬or‭ ‬87.7%‭ ‬of the time.
+Rates are normalized,‭ ‬so if a standard agent has an add_weight of‭ ‬50‭ ‬and a celebrity agent has an add_weight of‭ ‬7,‭ ‬standard agents will be added with ‬50/‭(‬50+7‭) ‬or‭ ‬87.7%‭ ‬of the time.

 The default configuration of Hashkat has two Agent_types pre-configured,‭ ‬Standard and Celebrity.‭  ‬To run a single agent simulation set one add_weight to zero.